Politics of Japan: Political developments since 2000

 The ruling LDP started losing hold in 2006.
 No prime minister except Koizumi had good public support.
-On 26 September 2006, new LDP President Shinzō Abe was elected by a special session of the Diet to succeed Junichiro Koizumi as Prime Minister.
+On 26 September 2006, the new LDP President Shinzo Abe was elected by a special session of the National Diet to succeed Junichiro Koizumi as the next prime minister.
 He was Japan's youngest post-World War II prime minister and the first born after the war.
 On 12 September 2007, Abe surprised Japan by announcing his resignation from office.
 He was replaced by Yasuo Fukuda, a veteran of LDP.

-In the meantime, on 4 November 2007, leader of the main opposition party, Ichirō Ozawa announced his resignation from the post of party president, after controversy over an offer to the DPJ to join the ruling coalition in a grand coalition, but has since, with some embarrassment, rescinded his resignation.
+In the meantime, on 4 November 2007, the leader of the main opposition party, Ichirō Ozawa announced his resignation from the post of party president, after controversy over an offer to the DPJ to join the ruling coalition in a grand coalition, but has since, with some embarrassment, rescinded his resignation.

 On 11 January 2008, Prime Minister Yasuo Fukuda forced a bill allowing ships to continue a refueling mission in the Indian Ocean in support of US-led operations in Afghanistan.
 To do so, PM Fukuda used the LDP's overwhelming majority in the Lower House to ignore a previous "no-vote" of the opposition-controlled Upper House.
 This was the first time in 50 years that the Lower House voted to ignore the opinion of the Upper House.
 Fukuda resigned suddenly on 1 September 2008, just a few weeks after reshuffling his cabinet.
 On 1 September 2008, Fukuda's resignation was designed so that the LDP did not suffer a "power vacuum".
-It thus caused a leadership election within the LDP, and the winner, Tarō Asō was chosen as the new party president and on 24 September 2008, he was appointed as 92nd Prime Minister after the House of Representatives voted in his favor in the extraordinary session of Diet.
+It thus caused a leadership election within the LDP, and the winner, Tarō Asō (Shigeru Yoshida's grandson) was chosen as the new LDP president on 24 September 2008, he was appointed as the 92nd Prime Minister after the House of Representatives voted in his favor in the extraordinary session of the National Diet.

-Later, on 21 July 2009, Prime Minister Asō dissolved the House of Representatives and elections were held on 30 August.
+Later, on 21 July 2009, Prime Minister Asō dissolved the House of Representatives and general election was held on 30 August.

 The election results for the House of Representatives were announced on 30 and 31 August 2009.
-The opposition party DPJ led by Yukio Hatoyama, won a majority by gaining 308 seats (10 seats were won by its allies the Social Democratic Party and the People's New Party).
-On 16 September 2009, president of DPJ, Hatoyama was elected by the House of Representatives as the 93rd Prime Minister of Japan.
+The opposition party DPJ led by Yukio Hatoyama (Ichirō Hatoyama's grandson), won a majority by gaining 308 seats (10 seats were won by its allies the Social Democratic Party and the People's New Party).
+On 16 September 2009, the leader of DPJ, Hatoyama was elected by the House of Representatives as the 93rd Prime Minister of Japan.